1. Who do the automatic one-year visa extensions apply to? - UPDATED 9 SEPT

 The government is prioritising measures based on immediate COVID-19 supply needs and capacity.

-The NMC has confirmed that overseas nurses working in the care sector and independent sector will have their OSCE timescales extended.
-As of 29 April, registered nurses will also receive the automatic one-year extension.
+The NMC confirmed that overseas nurses working in the care sector and independent sector will have their OSCE timescales extended.
+As of 29 April, registered nurses have also been eligible for the automatic one-year extension.

 6. I have a member of staff who has applied for indefinite leave to remain (ILR).
 Will they now extend their visa, or do they wait for their ILR?